Tly1001/project-2/README.md

 ---

-## Process
+## Wireframe

+<a href="https://www.figma.com/file/Y1gbyc00bHPZqZpkZwb8Jd/Dinder?node-id=0%3A1">Figma link<a/>

-Before we started I created the overall wireframe for the pages built in Figma.
+Before we started I created the overall wireframe for the pages built in ***Figma***.
 For this project I wanted to give a clear outline of what the end product would be, so that the instructors would have a thorough grasp of what we were trying to achieve and to save time when it came to the styling phase.

 With a design reference already in mind it was a lot easier than creating my own from scratch.